NamesMT/aes-gcm/README.md

 [![Bundlejs][bundlejs-src]][bundlejs-href]
 [![jsDocs.io][jsDocs-src]][jsDocs-href]

 **@namesmt/aes-gcm** is a dead simple cross-platform AES-GCM encryption util package.

+Note: The result of `encrypt` function is the string of base64 encoded IV and ciphertext, concatenated with a separator.

 ## Features
 - [x] TypeScript ready!